torlye/Backloggery-enhancements/README.md

 ## Changes
+- 3.0.0: First version to support the new "Remake" of backloggery.com.
+This version supports only the icons and year labels; the charts are not yet enabled.
+Also added backloggery.club, so the script works on the legacy site.
 - 2.2.3: Fixed unintentional "Achievements" text appearing in the 'Now Playing' section.
 Removed jQuery as a dependency.
 - 2.2.2: Fixed one more broken icon.
 Upgraded to manifest V3 for the Chrome extension.
 - 2.2.1: Fixed broken icons.
 Upgraded jQuery to the same version running on backloggery.com.